 Common Entry Points

-- Unsealed gaps around outlets, baseboards, and fixtures.
+- Unsealed gaps around outlets, baseboards, light fixtures, and pipes

 Materials to Combat Noise